 3: AMD Radeon R7 250 by Asus – Recommended Graphics Card for Under $100

 For our third and final AMD graphic card, we have another R7 series product.
 The 250 is the next product in line from R7 240.
-250 is a very solid graphics card if you’re shooting under 100 dollars, and can perform very well at fairly high resolutions.
+250 is a solid graphics card if you’re shooting under 100 dollars, and can perform very well at fairly high resolutions.
 The card features 384 stream processors and clocks at 1.05 GHz.
-The best thing about it is that you can just plug it in the PCI Express 16x bus socket, and leave it at that.
+The best thing about it is that you can just plug it in the PCI Express 16x bus socket, and forget.
 The card requires no additional power connections.
 The device can even run Crysis 3, although at about 30 fps, on medium settings and 1280×720 resolution.
 Still, considering how much of a hog Crysis games are, this is an impressive result.

 |Interface||PCI Express x16, 3.0|